Lxnneke/HairSalon/README.md

 ### Update 3:
 So, I have started on my phone version.
 I will admit, it's more difficult than I anticipated.
 I am struggling with getting the right measurements etc, especially with just float.
 But we are getting there (hopefully)

+### Update 4:
+Did not have a great work day, so I got started on the nav bar for the laptop view.
+Made sure it still worked on phone view as well, and started on the main section of the website!